 How to Use my Wiki [Explains my folder architecture]

-Press Kit [I still write irregularly for VentureBeat.
+Press Kit [I (used to) write irregularly for VentureBeat & Mashable.
 My assistant is responsible for getting press passes to events I want to attend–these links prove that I’m eligible]

 http://delicious.com/jeffwidman/articles Examples of articles Jeff has written, useful when applying for press passes.

 http://delicious.com/jeffwidman/press-kit for random stuff.
 (Website with articles/content by or that mention Jeff.)

 http://delicious.com/jeffwidman/interviews for when people have questions about interviewing me.

 (Right now, I travel infrequently, so we’ll handle plane tickets, hotel rooms, etc on a case-by-case basis.)

 All travel related emails–like itineraries, hotel rooms, conference registration numbers, etc–should be labeled with the “Travel Details” label–that label maps to a folder on Jeff’s iPod and phone so that Jeff can easily pull them up on his phone when he needs them.

 Whenever you buy plane tickets, please forward the itinerary information to “firstname.lastname@example.org” (Unless I specify the trip is to surprise someone–my Tripit account makes my travel plans publicly available.)

 Tripit( www.tripit.com ) Account information can be found in Lastpass.